digital-asset/daml/ci/README.md

 take a chance with the ones that have already succeeded.
 This is sometimes necessary, but the only case I can think of is when the platform-independence test fails because of a race condition.

+A PR-triggered build gets canceled if a new commit is pushed to the corresponding branch.

 ### Finding logs for a build